 According to Poon (Buhalis, 1996) most authors seem to agree that accommodation establishments with less than 50 rooms as well as hotels and travel agencies employing less than 10 people are small.
-In addition, he lists a wide range of qualitative criteria that can be used to determine the correct size of tourism enterprises, such as the organizational structure, participation in hotel consortia chains. turnover, responsibility distribution in decision making, financial strength, operational procedures, recruitment and training practices, decision making process, entrepreneurial involvement and control, integration level, family participation in running the organization, internalization of operation, marketing functions and managerial experience.
+In addition, he lists a wide range of qualitative criteria that can be used to determine the correct size of such tourism enterprises, as the organizational structure, participation in consortia chains, turnover, hotel or responsibility distribution in decision making, financial strength, operational procedures, recruitment and training practices, decision making process, entrepreneurial involvement and control, integration level, family participation in running the organization, internalization of marketing operation, functions and managerial experience.

 According to Beaver (Beaver, 2005), defining the SMEs in the field of tourism should use the same definition for SMEs adopted from the European Commission but now using the acronym SMTE meaning either small and medium sized tourism enterprise or small and medium sized travel enterprise.
 Small and medium tourism enterprises have numerous strategic advantages over the large enterprises.
 These advantages are presented in the following table.